 There are a range of approaches and methods that landlords can adopt when undertaking surveys.
 Landlords should do this at least every three years.
 Landlords can provide context to their tenants and other service users when seeking their views.
 Please see our conducting surveys of tenants and service users advisory guidance.

 Feedback

-Contact us at shr.gov.scot if you have any suggestions on how this guidance or the FAQs could be improved.
-We will review the guidance each year and take any feedback into account.
-We may review the FAQs more frequently.
+Contact us at shr@shr.gov.scot if you have any suggestions on how this guidance or the FAQs could be improved.